HBM/jet/index.md

 // create writable state,
 // provide callback object with error and success handlers.
-// the daemon will send a response, as the request is not a
+// the Daemon will send a response, as the request is not a
 // notification.
 var bar = 'hello';
 peer.state({